flappah/S1XViewer/README.md

 # S1XViewer
-A viewer for Windows .NET 6.0 for viewing S1xx files, currently supporting S102 (DCF2), S111 (DCF1, DCF2, DCF3, DCF4, DCF8), S122, S123 and S128 GML formats.
-Support for S104 is in development.
+A viewer for Windows .NET 6.0 for viewing S1xx files, currently supporting S102 (DCF2), S104 (DCF8), S111 (DCF1, DCF2, DCF3, DCF4, DCF8), S122, S123 and S128 GML formats.
 This S1XViewer supersedes the [S1xxViewer](https://github.com/flappah/s1xxviewer).

-The viewer has different parsers and renderers for IHO's S102 (DCF2), S111 (DCF1, DCF2, DCF3, DCF4, DCF8), S122, S123 and S128 GML files.
+The viewer has different parsers and renderers for IHO's S102 (DCF2), S104 (DCF8), S111 (DCF1, DCF2, DCF3, DCF4, DCF8), S122, S123 and S128 GML files.
 For presentation it uses the ESRI ArcGIS Runtime and currently is using the developer license only.

-The application been tested with a number of S102 (datacodingformat = 2), S111 (datacodingformat = 1, datacodingformat = 2, S111 datacodingformat = 3, datacodingformat = 4, datacodingformat = 8), S122, S123 and S128 GML files.
+The application been tested with a number of S102 (datacodingformat = 2), S10 (datacodingformat = 8), S111 (datacodingformat = 1, datacodingformat = 2, S111 datacodingformat = 3, datacodingformat = 4, datacodingformat = 8), S122, S123 and S128 GML files.

 The software expects an active Internet connection for the ESRI ArcGIS runtime to be able to retrieve the basemap.